andybalham/blog-source-code/blog-posts/published/serverless-azure-05-blob-events.md

 ## Summary and next steps

 In this post, I looked at the options available for Azure Functions to react to Blob Storage events.
 I chose the event-driven option over polling.
 I also had to choose between Event Grid events and Cloud Events.
 Both of these choices highlights how often in the evolving cloud world, the software architect is faced with such dilemmas.
-What was best practise one day, may not be the next.
+What was considered best practice one day, may well not be the next.

-With these choices, I was able to use to the Azure Portal to set up a subscription with a filter and have my Azure Function handling the events and forwarding on the original webhook calls.
-I was also able to test my function locally, after the Visual Studio boilerplate code had mislead me.
+I was able to use to the Azure Portal to set up a subscription with a filter, have my Azure Function handling the events, and then forwarding on the original webhook calls.
+I was also able to test my function locally, after working out that the Visual Studio boilerplate code had mislead me.

 To simplify the post, I did skip over was error handling and the deduplication of resent events.
 Both of these are critical to any code approaching production-level quality.
 I intend to return to these aspects in later posts.